-capital development is ultimately linked to wealth accumulation.
-These stages progress from school performance and academic achievement (Panel A) to educational attainment and choice of high-paying fields of study (Panel B), securing competitive employment that produces high earnings sustained over a career (Panel C), and finally to wealth (Panel D).
-As the figures show, the average performance of Asian students is higher than the average performance of all other groups on nearly every one of these measures of the process of human capital development, from hours studying to attendance, to test scores at the K-12, college, and graduate school level, and finally to degrees earned, both BA and advanced degrees.
-Asian students also overwhelmingly pursue highly remunerative fields of study, and when they move into the workforce, they receive earnings that far outpace all other race groups over their entire careers.
-And, finally, private wealth among Asian families with heads aged 30 to 62 is higher than each other group.
+Although there are more "links in the chain" between human capital and wealth than between human capital and earnings, in principle, similar analysis on the wealth outcomes should be possible.
+Figure 6 presents a succession of statistics suggesting the stages through which human capital development is ultimately linked to wealth accumulation.
+These stages progress from school performance and academic achievement (Panel A) to educational attainment and choice of high-paying fields of study (Panel B) to securing competitive employment that produces high earnings sustained over a career (Panel C) to, finally, wealth (Panel D).
+As the figures show, the average performance of Asian students is higher than the average performance of all other groups for nearly every one of these measures of the process of human capital development, from hours studying to attendance to test scores at the K-12, college, and graduate school level to, finally, degrees earned, both BA and advanced degrees.
+Asian students also overwhelmingly pursue highly remunerative fields of study, and when they move into the workforce, they receive earnings that far outpace all other racial groups over their entire careers.
+And, finally, private wealth among Asian families with heads aged 30 to 62 is higher than it is for every other group.
 White students and workers run a distant second in academic achievement, educational attainment, earnings, and ultimately family wealth.
 Black and Hispanic students, workers, and families, on average, lag at each stage.